 There is a Latin phrase, Genius loci, meaning “the spirit of the place.”
 For garden designers, to “consult the genius loci” means that one should draw inspiration from the natural elements already present and thus create something that harmonizes with what already exists, rather than to impose something incongruous upon that piece of land.
 But to the ancient Romans genius loci meant, literally, the deity that actually dwelt upon, nurtured, and protected the site.
 In art and iconography it was sometimes personified, similar to the manner in which the seasons are depicted in Greco-Roman sculpture.

 Marylin Chorlton was the genius loci of the modern Cybis studio….its guiding light artistically and also its protective spirit.
 Under her wings the studio flourished as artists and artisans were encouraged to blossom into their full potential, just as her talents had been developed during those early years in the 1940s.
 Despite the studio’s commercial success, Marylin never lost her sense of wonder, enthusiasm and abiding love for the soul of her craft.
-On the second page of the studio’s 1979 catalog is this portrait sketch, accompanied by the simple but perfect dedication…
+On the second page of the studio’s 1979 catalog is this portrait sketch, drawn by artist Tony Trezza and accompanied by the simple but perfect dedication…

 where Beauty lingers, know that “she is here.”

 (My sincerest thanks to the family of Marylin Kozuch Chorlton for their generous and kind assistance and sharing of personal photographs.)

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.